Registration and User Account

 Useful tip: If you can't scan and download your documents from a computer, there is another simple way of doing it on a tablet or Smartphone: log in to your Nomador account and on the Trust Profile tab, click on 'choose a file.'
 You can then 'select an action' and take a picture of your documentary proof direct from your device.

-Each document is examined, one at a time, by a moderator who will generally approve it within 24 hours of the upload.
+Each document is examined, one at a time, by a moderator who will generally approve it within 24 hours of the upload (this process may take longer on week-ends).
 Your upload history is visible in your personal account (Trust Profile tab), but only the names of approved documents are visible on your Profile.

 1/ Please sign in.